AGalassi/StructurePrediction18/README.md

 The results of one of the first architecture implemented in this repository have been published in [Argumentative Link Prediction using Residual Networks and Multi-Objective Learning](https://www.aclweb.org/anthology/W18-5201).
 Such models (called net_7 in the code), along with the paper, are available in the Publications folder.

-The results with the new models have still to be published.
+The results with the new models have not been published yet.

 Please, if you use any of this material, cite our work as: